VicTeach events 2023

 Acknowledging the difficult time that many of our members and colleagues are currently experiencing, VicTeach is once again supporting a retreat on the Kāpiti Coast, with an extra focus this year on care and community.
 It will run from 13 –17 November 2023 at Waihōanga River Lodge and Retreat, Ōtaki Forks, approximately one hour north of Wellington.

 The VicTeach retreat is open to professional, academic and teaching staff who are passionate about teaching and the student experience.
-We welcome applications from all eligible staff who are on contract at the time of the deadline: 8 September 2023.

 The retreat is an opportunity to explore and develop teaching-related research and/or to spend dedicated time working on a teaching-related project, such as course development, (re-)design or evaluation, or for reflecting on your teaching philosophy or writing your Te Arawai Ako Fellowship application (among other examples).
 While the retreat primarily provides space and time for dedicating writing and thinking time, there are also opportunities to use other spaces on site for parallel workshops and discussions around common topics of interest.